opixelum/brain-disk-gitbook/docs/ai/nn/known-nn/cnn.md

 - Helps reduce the number of parameters and computational complexity in the network;
 - Methods are average, global average and max pooling;
+- Global average pooling can replace some or even all hidden dense layers and the flatten one in the head of the network;
 - Creates invariance (recognize an object even after its appearance varies), which destroys small translations.